 - Oral isotretinoin

-- In very rare more severe cases, oral methotrexate, dapsone, primaquine, chloroquine, or prednisone
+- Oral methotrexate, dapsone, primaquine, chloroquine, or prednisone

 Treatment for redness or flushing may include:

 Preventing rosacea can be difficult.
 If you have rosacea, there are several steps you can take to control the condition: